Sole proprietorships and partnerships

 There is information for sole proprietorships or partnerships involved in unique types of business operations.
-See Farmers, Fishers, or Daycare in your home if your business involves these activities.
+See Farmers and fishers, or Daycare in your home if your business involves these activities.
 If your income is from a property, see Rental income.
 If you sell lottery tickets, see Lottery prize commissions.

 If your business is incorporated, see Corporations.